 Some blackjacks can even be had with oddly shaped or solid heads that mandate careful alignment with the target if you want to deliver anything less than lethal force.
 Striking edge-on or with the narrow end of the head can dramatically increase the force of a blow.

-As always, seek out professional training with your chosen blackjack, and then practice with it until you cannot get it wrong.
+As always, seek out professional training with your chosen blackjack, then practice with it until you cannot get it wrong.
 Only by attaining that level of fluency will you be able to truly depend upon your weapon in a life-or-death self-defense encounter.

 The blackjack is a venerable and notorious weapon that has enjoyed a long career with lawmen, gangsters, and citizens alike.